 Wood Lane Wood Lane was developed mainly in the interwar period by the Village Settlement to provide permanent homes for recovering patients, particularly those working at Papworth Industries.
-Houses were built as a mix of single storey pre-fabricated houses and two-storey semi-detached houses in white or cream painted brick (Ridgeway and Baron's Way) red brick (Wood Lane and Brookfield Road) or of red brick with a cream painted, rendered first floor (Pendragon Hill).
-The estate evokes layout 'garden suburb' precedents through its use of small green spaces.
+Houses were built as a mix of single-storey pre-fabs and two-storey cream-rendered semis, though the pre-fabs are slowly being replaced and only one now remains.
+The estate of homes evokes layout 'garden suburb' precedents through its use of small green spaces.
 Later housing, along Baron's Way, frames a significant playing field and park also provided by the Village Settlement, a way of using housing to define open space which could be learned from in new development.